How to Pick Your Own Berries

 It may seem odd because it’s technically manual labor… but I love going to pick your own fruit and veggie farms with my kids!
-I really enjoy the fresh air and sunshine and showing my boys where their food comes from, how it grows, and all the work that goes into getting it from a farm to in our tummies.
+I enjoy the fresh air and sunshine and showing my boys where their food comes from, how it grows, and all the work that goes into getting it from a farm to in our tummies.
 The past couple years we’ve been hitting up local PICK YOUR OWN FARMS IN BERKS COUNTY through summer and fall and happily snacking on the fruits of our labor (heh) afterwards.

-Prepare To Pick
+Prepare To Pick your own berries

 Get ready before you even walk out the door.
 Set your expectations, bring supplies, and make your picking visit enjoyable from the start.

 Farms are big, spread out areas.
 You’ll be walking while you hunt for ripe fruit and picking, walking to pay, and walking to and from the parking lot.
 Sounds obvious, right?
 Young kids may not realize this, especially if they have never visited a farm!